yjiang1234/SyntheticImageGenerator/Mask_R_CNN/README.md

 ## Training the Model

-Due to the limitation of hardware, I only used 1 pair of fluorescent/labeled image and 3 epochs to train the model.
+Due to the limitation of hardware, I only used 1 pair of fluorescent/labeled image and 5 epochs to train the model.

 1. The fluorescent images and masks are loaded using a custom FluorescentDataset class.
 The class converts the image to a format compatible with Mask R-CNN (normalized, channel_adjusted)

-2. The model is trained for 3 epochs using a standard training loop that calculates losses for classification, bounding boxes, and masks.
+2. The model is trained for 5 epochs using a standard training loop that calculates losses for classification, bounding boxes, and masks.

 3. The loss value are printed for each epoch.

 ### Training output:
+Epoch [1/5], Batch [1/1], Loss: 4.7811

+Epoch [2/5], Batch [1/1], Loss: 1.0190

-Epoch [1/3], Batch [1/1], Loss: 6.7068
+Epoch [3/5], Batch [1/1], Loss: 0.8867

-Epoch [2/3], Batch [1/1], Loss: 1.1129
+Epoch [4/5], Batch [1/1], Loss: 0.8076

-Epoch [3/3], Batch [1/1], Loss: 0.9867
+Epoch [5/5], Batch [1/1], Loss: 0.6245

 ## Evaluating the Model: